Greek water deities: Literature

 In Homer's heavily maritime Odyssey, Poseidon rather than Zeus is the primary mover of events.

 Although the sea-nymph Thetis appears only at the beginning and end of the Iliad, being absent for much of the middle, she is a surprisingly powerful and nearly omniscient figure when she is present.
 She is easily able to sway the will of Zeus, and to turn all the forges of Hephaestus to her purposes.
 Her prophecy of Achilles' fate bespeaks a degree of foreknowledge not available to most other gods in the epic.

+Of enduring interest to scholars is the influence of Greco-Roman mythological cycles on saviour figures in later Celtic and Norse pagan traditions.
+Iain O'Donnell writes that "there can be no doubt that the Nereids of Knossos and the Selkies of Pictland both fit into the same archetype".
+With regards to Idun David Reeceman has commented "the trope of the kidnapped maiden leading to perpetual dynastic conflict is far from being confined to the familiar Greco-Persian tales".

 Art

 In classical art the fish-tailed merman with coiling tail was a popular subject, usually portrayed writhing in the wrestling grasp of Heracles.
 A similar wrestling scene shows Peleus and Thetis, often accompanied by a host of small animal icons representing her metamorphoses.

 In Hellenistic art, the theme of the marine thiasos or "assembly of sea-gods" became a favorite of sculptors, allowing them to show off their skill in depicting flowing movement and aquiline grace in a way that land-based subjects did not.

 In Roman times with the construction of bath houses throughout the empire, mosaic art achieved primacy in the depiction of water deities.
 Foremost of these were scenes of the Triumph of Poseidon (or Neptune), riding in a chariot drawn by Hippocamps and attended by a host of water deities and fish-tailed beasts.
 Large mosaic scenes also portrayed rows of sea-gods and nymphs arranged in a coiling procession of intertwined fish-tails.
 Other scenes show the birth of Aphrodite, often raised in a conch shell by a pair of sea centaurs, and accompanied by fishing Erotes (winged love gods).
 It was in this medium that most of the obscure maritime gods of Homer and Hesiod finally received standardised representation and attributes.